(Inn-to-inn hiking tour)

 |Geneva-Chamonix airport transfers|

 The Tour du Mont Blanc (TMB) is one of the great hiking tours in the world.
 On this guided TMB tour, we'll cross numerous passes and trek through 3 countries - France, Italy, and Switzerland - as we circumnavigate Mont Blanc, at 15,781 ft, the highest mountain in the Alps.
 We'll hike through spectacular valleys and stay in a combination of 3-star village hotels and remote inns.
 The Tour du Mont Blanc is truly an epic trek - a great opportunity to meet hikers from around the world and enjoy an rich variety of cultures, cuisines and views.
-In keeping with the adventurous nature of the tour, we've designed a spirited itinerary, and three of our nights will be spent in traditional gites with shared sleeping rooms, lively atmospheres, and a healthy sense of accomplishment.
+In keeping with the adventurous nature of the tour, we've designed a spirited itinerary, and two of our nights will be spent in traditional gites with shared sleeping rooms, lively atmospheres, and a healthy sense of accomplishment.
 Showers are available every night, and our village hotels feature private rooms and bathrooms.
-Luggage is transported separately and you will have it with you for 6 of the ten nights.
-Note, the single room supplement is for a single room on 6 nights only, nights 1,3,5,6,8 and 10.
+Luggage is transported separately and you will have it with you for 7 of the ten nights.
+Note, the single room supplement is for a single room on 8 nights only.

 Our typical day on the Tour du Mont Blanc starts with a continental buffet breakfast at our inn,